ClovisV/Calculator/README.md

 # Calculator

-A calculator in command line in C# with .net core 3 and Visual Studio Code on win10-x64 for many platforms.
+A calculator in command line in C# with .NET Core 3 and Visual Studio Code on win10-x64 for many platforms and tested on ubuntu.18.04-x64.

-To launch the application, going to in "\bin\Release\netcoreapp3.0\your_platform\" and run it.
+To launch the application, download the project and .NET Core 3 SDK and/or run "bash Calculator.sh" in command line and follow the instructions.

 Here, the supported platforms: